 Once you feel confident your dog is ready to go for a spin, give them plenty of water and hook them up to their special bike leash.
 Gently coast down a low-trafficked area with your dog by your side, making sure you are going slow enough for your dog to walk or jog comfortably.
 You may need to slow down at times so they can keep up.
 Your first trip should not last more than a few minutes; when it’s over, be sure to give your dog lots of praise and an extra-special treat.

-You’ll want to head out for your bike ride when the temperature is cooler, as sweltering heat can lead to exhaustion or the pavement becoming too hot for your dog’s paws.
+You’ll want to head out for your bike ride when the weather is cooler, as strong temperatures can lead to heat exhaustion in dogs or the pavement becoming too hot for their paws.
 If you plan to take the bike out on a warmer day, aim for a morning or evening ride when the heat is less intense.

 Step #4: Pick Up the Pace

 Nobody knows your dog’s stamina as well as you!
 Gradually build up distance and speed after a few trips biking with your dog, keeping a pace your pup can handle.
 A furry friend who likes to play for hours on end is likely better suited for distance biking, while a dog who enjoys quick, heightened bursts of play may be well equipped for a shorter and more intense ride.

 No matter your dog’s preference, make frequent stops for water and rest.
 Look for a shady spot where your four-legged friend can catch their breath and rehydrate—they will appreciate the break!
 Don’t walk away from the bike while your dog is still leashed to the seat, as it could fall and frighten or injure them.